- Browse by location

-Maximum Scholarship Value of $20,000 is paid at $5,000 per annum over NO MORE than 4 years pending ongoing enrolment and satisfactory GPA is achieved
+Maximum Scholarship Value of $20,000.00 will be paid in one instalment of $5,000.00 per annum over NO MORE than 4 years.
+Ongoing payments pending continued enrolment and a satisfactory GPA is maintained

 The Charles Sturt University Foundation Trust distributes more than 300 student scholarships every year.
 These scholarships are funded by individuals and organisations who strongly believe in supporting CSU and its students.

 - Any Australian/New Zealand citizen or Australian permanent resident who has applied for admission to CSU or who is enrolled in a CSU course.
 Both on campus and online students are eligible unless otherwise stated in individual scholarship criteria

 - Any international students who are classified as an international student in Australia with either a full unconditional offer from CSU to study in Australia or continuing enrolment as a full-time student at a CSU campus.
 The exemption is scholarships involving work placement due to citizenship requirements for work purposes.

 - International students studying via online from their home country.

 - International students studying via CSU’s international partners in their home country.

 Will I be notified that my application has been received?